Estimated reading time: 6 minutes

 Implementing RAG for General Knowledge:

-• Document Loading and Indexing Service: Create a service to load your knowledge base documents, embed their content, and store them in the vector store.
+• Document Loading and Service: Create a service to load your knowledge base documents, embed their content, and store them in the vector store.

 @Service